Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 ![Loop Editor Scene](https://via.placeholder.com/24/00FFFF/000000?text=+)
 #### Loop Editor

-Loop editor is activated by holding scene + play
+Loop editor is activated by holding scene + play.
+The change scene button will skip this scene to simplify navigating modes and to provide an efficient flow.
+This scene can be activated from any device mode or session scene.

 | Pad   | Color                                                     | Command                       |
 | ----- |:---------------------------------------------------------:| ----------------------------- |